John Magufuli, coronavirus-denying president of Tanzania, dies at 61

 China’s influence in the country has grown in recent years through infrastructure and development projects.
 (Chinese demand for ivory has been linked to elephant poaching in Tanzania.)

 Mr. Magufuli’s conservative brand of Catholicism became increasingly doctrinaire, as he adopted a hard-line stance against Tanzania’s LGBTQ community.
-He banned female contraceptives and ordered that girls who became pregnant be expelled from schools.
+He banned female contraceptives and ordered that girls who got pregnant be expelled from schools.

-He mocked health-safety measures such as social distancing and the wearing of masks and fired government health officials if they disagreed.
+He mocked health-safety measures such as social distancing and mask-wearing and fired government health officials if they disagreed.
 He advocated steam baths and folk remedies.
 Above all, he called for prayer.

 “Our enemies will say a lot, but here in Tanzania we are safe,” he said in August 2020, according to the New York Times.
 “We put God first, and God heard us.”